danielsaidi/OnboardingKit/README.md

 ## About Tutti

-Tutti helps you create onboarding expericences like hints and single- or multi-screen tutorials.
+Tutti helps you create onboarding expericences like hints and tutorials.

 <p align="center">
     <img src ="Resources/Demo.gif" />
 </p>

 Tutti has different onboarding types.
-Standard hints and tutorials are shown right away and only once, while other types require multiple presentation attempts, a certain number of "incorrect" actions etc. You can combine various types to create new ones.
+A standard onboarding is shown right away and only once, while other types require multiple presentation attempts, a certain number of "incorrect" actions etc.

+You can also combine different onboarding types to create new ones, like a "delayed, conditional" onboarding.

 You can reset the display state of any onboarding if you want to display it again.

 Tutti also supports multiple users, so that each onboarding is unique to each user.

 ## Install